-We are continuously monitoring the situation, taking guidance from Public Health England (PHE), and are mindful of the concerns this raises for people with an ileostomy or internal pouch.
+We are continuously monitoring the situation, taking guidance from Public Health England (PHE) and the World Health Organisation (WHO), and are mindful of the concerns this raises for people with an ileostomy or internal pouch.

 We are being asked many questions about this pandemic and having an ileostomy, and have created a series of FAQs below.

 If you think you are symptomatic, you can use the NHS 111 online symptom checker and get advice on what to do next.